GiuseppeScalese/Game-titles-fetcher/README.md

 ## Game titles fetcher
 Created project with React, ES6, HTML and SASS.
-Mobile first approach applied.
+Mobile first approach used.
-The project was tested on Chrome, Firefox, MS Edge and Safari.
+The project was tested in Chrome, Firefox, MS Edge and Safari.